Home Bio Publications Contact Blogs csUnit

 Community Contributions

-A few years ago I initiated csUnit an open source unit testing framework for the .NET framework.
+A few years ago - in 2001 - I initiated csUnit, an open source unit testing framework for the .NET framework.
 I still contribute significant portions of my spare time to this project since I also benefit from open-source projects in my daily work.
+I share my learnings through my blogs.

 By giving occasional lectures to local universities I am contributing to providing the commercial perspective to academic education.